pramttl/python-go/README.md

 #### Slicing

-Slicing in Python and Go work the same way.
+Slicing in Python and Go are very similar.

 ```python
 pyslice = nums[3:5]